helyne/helyne/README.md

 - 👯 I’m looking to collaborate on **anything with computer vision**
 - 📄 Know about my experiences [linkedin.com/in/helyne/](https://www.linkedin.com/in/helyne/)
 - 💼 Check out my prettified portfolio on [troopl.com/helyne](https://troopl.com/helyne)
-- 🚀 Graduate of the Le Wagon Data Science boot camp
+- 🚀 Graduate of the Le Wagon Data Science bootcamp
 - 😄 Pronouns: she/her

 My interests lie in using deep learning to address real-world problems, such as climate change and the future of urban living (very fascinated by sustainable urban planning as a non-urban planner).
 I'm also passionate about neuroscience and neuroplasticity associated with learning and memory in enriched environments, as this is my background.